Dahir of Aror

+Raja Dahir was born in 663 into the Brahman dynasty of Sindh, a family deeply rooted in Hindu traditions and governance.
+His father, Chach of Aror, who ruled from 631 to 671, was a Brahmin who ascended to the throne after marrying the widowed Queen Suhandi.
+This event established the Chach dynasty, which would rule Sindh for nearly a century.

-He was killed at the Battle of Aror which took place between his dynasty and the Arabs at the banks of the Indus River, near modern-day Nawabshah at the hands of the Arab general Muhammad bin Qasim.
-His body was then decapitated and his head was sent to the governor of Basra, Al-Hajjaj ibn Yusuf.
+He fought three battles successfully, but was killed in the final one after being betrayed by the Buddhists who resented him during the Battle of Aror.
+He died defending his region at Sindh which took place between his dynasty and the Arabs at the banks of the Indus River, near modern-day Nawabshah at the hands of the Arab general Muhammad bin Qasim.

 Reign in the Chach Nama

 The Chach Nama is the oldest chronicle of the Arab conquest of Sindh.
 It was translated into Persian by an Arab named Muhammad Ali bin Hamid bin Abu Bakr Kufi in 1216 from an earlier Arabic text believed to have been written by the Thaqafi family (relatives of Mukhtar al-Thaqafi).

 War with the Umayyads

 Throughout his reign, Maharaja Dahir had to face invasions from the Umayyad Caliphate which had grown quite powerful by that time.

 According to Chachnama and the Arab historian Biladhuri, Dahir defeated the Arabs twice in pitched battles during the twin battles of Debal in which the invading Arab commanders Ubaidullah and Budail or Bazil were killed by Sindhis under Dahir's son Jaisiah.

 Jaisiah later appointed his own chief or Thakur who governed on his behalf.
 According to Chachnamah, when the news of Bazil's death was relayed to Hajjaj, he became very sad and full of rage.